Out of the Pan

 Buffy shouldn’t have been shocked to be confronted with images of the men whose corpses she’d seen, that Faith had killed.
 She had known that they were wizards so it wasn’t strange that their deaths would be reported in the wizarding paper, even if it was only happening three days after the event.
-She looked away, not wanting to know more about the deed Buffy couldn't help but feel she should have prevented, saved the men from dying, saved Faith from being forced to kill.
+She looked away from the paper, from the pictures of proud men, boys really, posing in smart red robes, not wanting to know more about the deed Buffy couldn't help but feel she should have prevented, saved the men from dying, saved Faith from being forced to kill.

 Staring fixedly at her breakfast to avoid sight of the papers littered about the hall, Buffy found she had lost her appetite, unable to finish the meal with the memory of their deaths fresh in her mind.
 She couldn't eat but didn't want to go, not when leaving the breakfast table meant starting her detention with Snape.
 A detention, she realised as Anthony grumbled about reading day old news, that in all likelihood was about these deaths.
 That would account for Snape's sudden change in mood.

 "Poor Harry."
 She heard Padma whisper as her friend read through the article and looked up at the comment, confused by how he of all people might have been connected to what had happened.

 "Wha..."
 Buffy began to ask but trailed off, not sure she wanted to know.

 "They just don't seem able to report on anything without taking a shot at him.
 All that stuff with Dumbledore made Harry out to be as bad as him and now..."
 She shook her head, "The Mother of one of them, she's quoted saying 'There is enough evil in the world without people like Harry Potter lying about You-Know-Who to scare everyone.'"